 Kenneth Keller came to the Humphrey School in September of 1996 after serving as President of the University of Minnesota.
 Keller saw how the intersection of science and policy was becoming an important aspect of society and established the Center for Science, Technology, and Environmental Policy.

 Keller had a few specific goals for the center.
 First, he made it a priority to create an endowed chair for the center to ensure that the mission would not rest in the work of one person.
 With a generous financial gift by Charles M. Denny, Jr., former CEO of ADC Telecommunications, Keller was able to establish the Denny Chair as the anchor for the center.
-The Denny Chair currently is held by Professor Anu Ramaswami.
+The Denny Chair was most recently held by Professor Anu Ramaswami.

 Keller also worked on expanding the faculty base in science and technology policy.
 He believed it was important to hire faculty members with both strong science backgrounds and those that had worked closely in policy areas.
 One outcome of this effort was the Master of Science in Science, Technology, and Environmental Policy degree program.